-The Major in Latin American Studies is flexible and dynamic, allowing you to specialize in a number of fields such as history, sociology, religion, political science, art history, media studies, U.S.-Latin American relations, U.S. Latino Studies, or Latin American literature, language, and film.
+The Bachelor of Arts in Latin American Studies is flexible and dynamic, allowing you to specialize in a number of fields such as history, sociology, religion, political science, art history, media studies, U.S.-Latin American relations, U.S. Latino Studies, or Latin American literature, language, and film.
 The requirements are eleven courses and a capstone research project.
 The flexible track allows students to identify a program of study that draws from a structured set of requirements and electives, culminating in a research-based and writing-intensive capstone seminar.
 Students must also demonstrate a reading and speaking knowledge of Spanish or Portuguese.

 Students interested in enhancing their degree program may declare a Minor in Latin American Studies.
 The Minor is of particular value to students who wish to engage in international or domestic work—in trade, business, healthcare, academics, education, government, law or legal and technical work—concerning Latin America and U.S. Latinos.
 The requirements are six courses in subjects with a Latin American emphasis.
 Students must also demonstrate a reading knowledge and speaking facility of Spanish or Portuguese.

-Latin American Studies also offers three interdisciplinary certificates in tandem with other departments:
+Latin American Studies also offers three interdisciplinary certificates in tandem with other departments.